abdetaterefe/abdeta/content/blogs/setup_flutter_without_android_studio.md

 ---
-title: Setup Flutter Without AS
+title: Setup Flutter Without Android Studio
 description: How to setup flutter without Android Studio
 date: '2023-01-02'
-categories:
-  - 'Flutter'
-  - 'HowTo'
 ---

 I'm going to show you how I set up Flutter here without using Android Studio.